BljVyshnavi/svec/ReadME.md

   - `componentWillUnmount()`
   - `componentWillUpdate()`
   - `componentDidMount()`etc

 # Hooks
 - from rect16.8 Hooks are introduced
+- to maintain info in Func comp we use hooks
 - Parent --> child1 --> child2
 - `useState()`
 - `useEffect()`